 Here are some ways you can save water around your house:

 Who doesn’t love long relaxing showers after a tiring and exhausting day?
 But according to the United States Environmental Protection Agency (EPA), showers are one of the biggest sources of water wastage and emit at least 2.1 gallons of water per minute.

 One way to reduce water wastage through showers is by using low-flow showerheads.
-As opposed to the 2.1 gallons that average showerheads lay to waste, low-flow showerheads emit 1.8 gallons of water per minute and reduce water wastage significantly.
+Unlike the 2.1 gallons that average showerheads lay to waste, low-flow showerheads emit 1.8 gallons of water per minute and reduce water wastage significantly.
 Another way to reduce water wastage is by using tubs to bathe.
 Many Asian countries use tubs and baskets to shower, and it is a great way to save water in your home.

-2. Touchless Faucets Can Help Save Water
+2. Touchless Motion Sensing Faucets Can Help Save Water